ParikhKadam/bidaf-keras/README.md

 - **Usage via command-line arguments:**

-  To see the usage info, run `python3 -m bidaf --help`.
+  To see the usage info, run `python3 -m bidaf --help` or `bidaf-keras --help`.

   Using this module via command-line arguments will provide you with limited functionalities.
 To get the real power, we recommend using it by importing its functionalities.